LuanThierry/LuanThierry/README.md

 ### Hi Guys :wave:

 ## Luan Thierry
-My desire to reach all potential is progress, to be successful is one more reason to grow and conquer.
+*My desire to reach all potential is progress, to be successful is one more reason to grow and conquer*:rose:

+**always looking for something new**:books:

 ## my skills: